Close

 Consuming water stored in copper vessels during pregnancy can help in maintaining normal blood pressure levels.
 Copper plays a vital role in dilating the blood vessels, which can enhance blood flow and sustain regular heart rate.

 Once your medical practitioner has confirmed that you can drink water stored in a copper vessel, you must know what to take care of to ensure you are drinking safe water.
-Read on to know how to choose the vessel and ways to keep water stored in it safe for you to drink during pregnancy.
+Read on to learn how to choose the vessel and ways to keep water stored in it safe for you to drink during pregnancy.

 How to Choose and Use Copper Vessels During Pregnancy?